AdobeDocs/dynamic-media-classic.en/help/using/linking-mixed-media-set-web.md

 ## Add Mixed Media Set URLs to your web page {#add-mixed-media-set-urls-to-your-web-page}

 The most common way to deploy a Mixed Media Set is to place a link (by way of a navigation icon) on your web page.
-When clicked, the link launches a dynamic page (ASP or JSP) that displays the Mixed Media Set in Mixed Media Set Viewer.
+When selected, the link launches a dynamic page (ASP or JSP) that displays the Mixed Media Set in Mixed Media Set Viewer.

 ## Copy the embed code of a Mixed Media Set viewer {#copying-the-embed-code-of-a-mixed-media-set-viewer}